Toward Efficient Polynomial Preconditioning for GMRES: Introduction

-The minimum residual polynomial (also called the GMRES polynomial) has been previously investigated as a preconditioner in \cite{seed,PPG}.
-The initial method uses a power basis and normal equations to compute the coefficients of $p(\alpha)$.
-While the polynomial is simple to compute, it is only stable for very low degrees.
-The authors of~\cite{PPG} give two alternative approaches for applying $p(A)$ that are more stable.
-However, they show that even these more stable methods can suffer from instability when an eigenvalue of $A$ is well-spaced from the others.
-In this work, we give an approach that is cheaper to apply than the more stable alternatives in~\cite{PPG} and is also much more stable.
-Unlike in~\cite{PPG}, the focus will be on the $\phi(A)$ polynomial rather than on the $p(A)$ polynomial.
+The GMRES polynomial is the polynomial implicit in the residual from one cycle of GMRES: $r = \pi(A)r_0$, where $r_0$ is the initial residual, $r$ is the residual computed at the end of the cycle, and $\pi$ is the GMRES polynomial.
+The GMRES polynomial is a good choice, because it is relatively easy to compute and can be made stable.
+The GMRES polynomial also adapts to the whole spectrum of $A$ instead of being based on estimates of the hull of the spectrum like a Chebyshev polynomial.
+This could be advantageous for a matrix with a spectrum that has large gaps.
+The GMRES polynomial was previously investigated for a Richardson iteration by Nachtigal, Reichel, and Trefethen in~\cite{NaReTr} and by Joubert in~\cite{Jo} (he combines several GMRES polynomials to produce his polynomial for Richardson).
+The GMRES polynomial was first used as a preconditioner for linear systems in~\cite{seed,PPG}.
+The approach in~\cite{seed}, which is also the initial method in~\cite{PPG}, uses a power basis and normal equations to compute the coefficients of $p(\alpha)$.
+While this algorithm is very concise, it is only stable for low degrees; in some cases the calculation even returns NaN's for polynomial coefficients.
+A more stable approach for $p$ is applied to eigenvalue problems in~\cite{Th06}.
+However, in~\cite{PPG} it is shown that this and another more efficient attempt at a stable approach can suffer from instability when an eigenvalue of $A$ is well-spaced from the others.
+In this work, we give an approach that is more efficient than the more stable alternatives in~\cite{PPG} and is also much more stable.
+Unlike in~\cite{PPG}, we focus on computing the $\phi(A)$ polynomial rather than the $p(A)$ polynomial, though computing $p$ is also needed.

-Our new implementation of the GMRES polynomial preconditioner has two distinct components: We use one algorithm for $\phi(A)$ for (\ref{eqn:ppsys}) and a different but related approach for $p(A)$ in (\ref{eqn:ppsys2}).
+Our new implementation of the GMRES polynomial preconditioner has two distinct components: We use one algorithm to apply $\phi(A)$ for (\ref{eqn:ppsys}) and a different but related approach to compute $p(A)$ in (\ref{eqn:ppsys2}).
 We apply $\phi(A)$ using the formula $\phi(A) = I-\pi(A)$.
-Here $\pi$ is the GMRES polynomial, and it is factored using its roots which are the harmonic Ritz values~\cite{IE,PaPavdV,IEN, GoossensRitzValsConvGMRES,HRAM} generated via an initial GMRES run.
-This method of applying $\phi(A)$ is used in~\cite{EmbreePPArnoldi} to perform a spectral transformation for finding eigenvalues with the Arnoldi method.
-The paper~\cite{EmbreePPArnoldi} also introduces the stability control method that we will use with linear systems: To improve the stability of the polynomial, we add extra roots corresponding to eigenvalues that stand out in the spectrum.
-Background information from \cite{EmbreePPArnoldi} will be presented in Section 2.
+Here $\pi$ is the GMRES polynomial, and it is factored using its roots, which are the harmonic Ritz values~\cite{IE,PaPavdV,IEN, GoossensRitzValsConvGMRES,HRAM} generated via an initial GMRES run.
+This method of applying $\phi(A)$ is used in~\cite{PPArnoldi} to perform a spectral transformation for finding eigenvalues with the Arnoldi method.
+The paper~\cite{PPArnoldi} also introduces the stability control method that we will use with linear systems: To improve the stability of the polynomial, we add extra copies of roots corresponding to eigenvalues that stand out in the spectrum.
+Background information from \cite{PPArnoldi} will be presented in Section 2.